pfsense/docs/source/highavailability/index.rst

--  Minimum of three IP addresses per subnet (one for primary, one for secondary, one or more for CARP VIPs) -- This can be avoided on pfSense 2.2, but is still recommended.
+-  Minimum of three IP addresses per subnet (one for primary, one for secondary, one or more for CARP VIPs) -- This can be avoided on pfSense software version 2.2, but is still recommended.
 -  A dedicated interface for state and configuration synchronization.
    For security reasons it is best to keep this isolated, though it could be run on a local network interface it is not advised.